 After the Auxilio outsourcing fiasco, the MCCSC administration raised wages and vigorously advertised for local bus drivers.
 It worked; the need was filled.
 Why should anyone be surprised that treating employees well usually works better than any of the alternatives?

 This is not just a human resources matter; it’s an ethical and civic matter about the kind of community we are committed to building and maintaining inside and outside the walls of our schools.

-I’ve heard that MCCSC’s break policy continues to undercut staff morale, fuel unnecessary turnover, and dissuade good candidates from applying for service jobs.
+I’ve heard from employees that MCCSC’s break policy continues to undercut staff morale, fuel unnecessary turnover, and dissuade good candidates from applying for service jobs.
 As a policy, it’s repugnant in and of itself, but also as a symbol of an unattractive workplace.

 MCCSC administration should voluntarily re-establish “organized” rest breaks and drop its resistance to guaranteeing them in future contract negotiations with the AFSCME local.
 I would also like to see school board members and candidates say something—more than lip service—about how respecting, rewarding, and retaining service employees fits in with their vision for our schools and with the credentials of any future superintendent they would hire.